raelcun/simple-webpack-react-starter/README.md

 npm test
 ```

-And to run continuous tests which rerun everytime a file changes:
+And to run continuous tests which rerun every time a file changes:

 ```sh
 npm run testing